-Since 2009 K92 has been based in Mandeville as other rolling stock and rail assets have been acquired to help us create the Heritage Rail Precinct.
+Since 2009 K92 has been based in Mandeville, as other rolling stock and rail assets have been acquired to help us create the Heritage Rail Precinct.

 As at March 2017 she has just undergone a boiler survey and has been recertified.
 During her trip home to Mandeville from Invercargill, she became a highlight of the Edendale Vintage Machinery Club Crank Up weekend late January 2018.
-Where an amazing number of people took the oportunity to climb into the Cab for a closer inspection and ask many questions of the Waimea Team Members present.
+Where an amazing number of people took the opportunity to climb into the Cab for a closer inspection and ask many questions of the Waimea Team Members present.

 February 2018 K92 hosted her own Steam Festival at Mandeville, happily stunting along a section of track that has been approved for use.